dklawren/docker-bugzilla/README.md

 * Code resides in `/home/bugzilla/devel/htdocs/bugzilla` and can be updated, diffed, and branched using standard git commands

-## How to install Docker and Fig
+## How to install Docker and DockerCompose

 ### Linux

 1. Visit [Docker][docker] and get docker up and running on your system.

-2. Visit [Fig][fig] to install Fig for managing Docker containers.
+2. Visit [DockerCompose][docker-compose] and get docker compose up and running on your system.

 ### OSX

 1. Visit [Docker][docker] and get docker up and running on your system.

-2. Visit [Fig][fig] to install Fig for managing multiple related Docker containers.
+2. Visit [Docker Compose][docker-compose] and get docker compose up and running on your system.

 3. Start boot2docker in a terminal once it is installed.
 Ensure that you run the export DOCKER_HOST=... lines when prompted: